awsdocs/aws-systems-manager-user-guide/doc_source/ami-preinstalled-agent.md

 + Windows Server 2008\-2012 R2 AMIs published in November 2016 or later
 + Windows Server 2016, 2019, and 2022

-Although it's unlikely, it's possible that instances created from AMIs on the preceding list might not have the agent installed, or have the agent installed but not running\.
-Therefore, we recommend that each time you create an instance from an AWS managed AMI, you use the following procedure\.
-By doing so, you can verify that SSM Agent is installed and running before you try to use Systems Manager\.

-If you find that the SSM Agent is not installed, you can manually install it on [Linux, ](sysman-manual-agent-install.md) [macOS](sysman-manual-agent-install-macos2.md), and [Windows Server](sysman-install-win.md) instances\.

 **Note**
-SSM Agent might be preinstalled on AMIs found in AWS Marketplace or in the Community AMIs repository, but AWS doesn’t support these AMIs\.
-SSM Agent might also be preinstalled on AWS managed AMIs with operating systems \(OSs\) that aren’t on the preceding list\.
-This typically indicates that the OS isn't supported by all components or capabilities of Systems Manager\.
-In this case, although it’s expected that Systems Manager will fully support the OS in the future, support isn't guaranteed\.
+SSM Agent might be preinstalled on AWS managed AMIs that aren’t on this list\.
+This typically indicates that the operating system \(OS\) is not fully supported by all Systems Manager capabilities\.
+SSM Agent might also be preinstalled on AMIs found in AWS Marketplace or in the Community AMIs repository, but AWS doesn’t support these AMIs\.

+## Verify the status of SSM Agent<a name="verify-ssm-agent-status"></a>

+Depending on when it was initialized, an instance created from an AMI on the preceding list might not have SSM Agent preinstalled\.
+It's also possible that an instance has the agent preinstalled, but the agent isn't running\.
+Therefore, we recommend that you check the status of SSM Agent before you try to use Systems Manager on an instance for the first time\.

+Use the following procedure to verify that SSM Agent is installed and running on an instance\.
+If you find that the agent is not installed, you can manually install it on [Linux, ](sysman-manual-agent-install.md) [macOS](sysman-manual-agent-install-macos2.md), and [Windows Server](sysman-install-win.md) instances\.

 **To verify installation of SSM Agent on an instance**